neutraltone/CV/README.md

 **Front-end developer**
 _August 2018 - Present_

-Working as part of an Scrum product team building a Vue.js web application to help employers manage their workforces scheduling, payroll and HR management.
-Day-to-day duties include cross squad planning of the direction of the product, implementing new features with concise, maintainable, performant code and working closely with
+Working as part of a Scrum product team developing a Vue.js and Laravel powered web application to help employers manage their workforces scheduling, payroll and HR.
+Day-to-day duties include cross squad implementation planning, building new features with concise, performant, unit tested code and working to ensure the ongoing stability of the product.

+- Built responsive pages and components from design comps and integrated them with Spurs REST API using Vue.js and Tailwind CSS.
-- Implementation and maintance of design system with storybook
+- As part of the Front-end team, collaborated to move our entire product to a componentised design system built with Storybook.
-- integration and unit testing
-- Scoping, planning and implementing new features
-- Working with cross teams to build features
-- creation of endpoints and back-end features in Laravel
-- working closely with design to ensure feasibility of features
-- working closely with the marketing department maintaining corporate website built with Nuxt.
+- With the team moved from manual to automated testing by utilising the end-to-end testing framework Cypress in order to cut regression testing times.
+- Sole developer of the Spur corporate website powered by Nuxt.js and the styling framework Tailwind CSS.
+Includes working closely with an outside digital marketing agency to improve user engagement and conversions.

 ## Career history